Ring the Alarm

 "Ring the Alarm" is a song recorded by American singer Beyoncé for her second studio album, B'Day (2006).
-It was written by Knowles, Kasseem "Swizz Beatz" Dean, and Sean Garrett.
-Columbia Records released "Ring the Alarm" as the second single from B'Day in the United States on October 17, 2006, while "Irreplaceable" (2006) was serviced as the album's second international and third US single.
-The song's development was motivated by Knowles' role in the Broadway musical adaptation Dreamgirls (2006).
-The cover art of "Ring the Alarm" proved controversial because Knowles used alligators during the photography session.
-PETA declared that Knowles' posing with a baby alligator was arguably abusive to an animal.
+It was written by Beyoncé, Kasseem "Swizz Beatz" Dean, and Sean Garrett.
+Columbia Records released "Ring the Alarm" as the second single from B'Day in the United States on September 10, 2006, while "Irreplaceable" (2006) was serviced as the album's second international and third US single.
+The song's development was motivated by Beyoncé's role in the Broadway musical adaptation Dreamgirls (2006).
+The cover art of "Ring the Alarm" proved controversial because Beyoncé used alligators during the photography session.
+PETA declared that Beyoncé's posing with a baby alligator was arguably abusive to an animal.

 "Ring the Alarm" is an R&B song.
 Its introduction features a blaring siren, which sets an aggressive tone.
 The song's lyrics involve a woman who feels threatened, and is unwilling to allow another woman to profit from the protagonist's efforts to improve her lover's life.
-The lyrics were rumored to be about Barbadian recording artist Rihanna's relationship with Jay-Z; Knowles refuted the allegation in an interview with Seventeen magazine.
-The song was received with mixed reception for contemporary music critics, who noted that it was different from Knowles' previous work.
 While some commended her willingness to take risks, others were polarized about her aggressive vocals.
 "Ring the Alarm" was nominated for Best Female R&B Vocal Performance at the 49th Annual Grammy Awards.

-The single debuted at number 12 on the US Billboard Hot 100 chart, becoming Knowles' highest US debut at the time.
+The single debuted at number 12 on the US Billboard Hot 100 chart, becoming Beyoncé's highest US debut at the time.
 It reached number 11 on the chart, becoming her first solo single to peak below the top 10.
 Its accompanying music video was inspired by the 1992 film Basic Instinct and was directed by Sophie Muller.
 It was filmed inside a cavernous hangar on the Brooklyn waterfront in New York City.
-The video garnered generally mixed reviews critics, who universally thought that it was eccentric.
-Knowles promoted "Ring the Alarm" through various live performances on televised shows and awards ceremonies, including the 2006 MTV Video Music Awards.
+The video garnered generally mixed reviews by critics, who universally thought that it was eccentric.
+Beyoncé promoted "Ring the Alarm" through various live performances on televised shows and awards ceremonies, including the 2006 MTV Video Music Awards.
 The song was included on her set list on the Beyoncé Experience (2007) in Los Angeles, her world tour I Am...
 World Tour.
 (2009–10), her On the Run Tour (2014) with Jay-Z, the Formation World Tour (2016), and her OTR II (2018) with Jay-Z again.